Stats are correct up to and including 7th October 2018, which was day 2,600 of the blog.

 A golden eagle in September 2012 was the best birdwatching coup, even if it’s not a great photo.
 This cassowary is probably the most exotic avian model, although a weka, a cockatoo, an emu, and, in suburban Kent, a parakeet also have a case.

 Most other common forms of animal have made it onto the blog at some point, though it took nearly three years for cows and fish to make it.
 Exotic non-bird life include an alligator, some elephants,three water dragons and six monkeys, five of which are pictured below (two being babies clutching to the breasts of their mothers: look closely).

 Note that all times on the blog are rounded to the nearest five minutes (e.g. 8:55, 9:00, 9:05, etc).
 The most popular hours for taking photos reflect my average daily habits, like, when I am not sat in an office but wandering out in the streets, and the prevalence of daylight, as much as anything.
-15:00-15:55 has extended its lead even further recently, now being on 267 pictures (10.47% of the total), followed by 14:00 – 14:55 with 250.
+15:00-15:55 is the clear leader, however — which I have decided is largely attributable to the number of photos I take at football matches (see list below).
+It seems to extend its lead ever further, now being on 277 pictures (10.65% of the total), followed by 14:00 – 14:55 with 255.

 5.00 – 5.55 finally made it in January 2017 with a shot from Manchester Airport, meaning all hours of the day are represented somewhere.